A note on a new result related to Chartrand, Kaigars and Lick's theorem: Introduction

-Let $G$ be a graph.
-A separating set $S\subseteq G$ denotes a vertex cut-set, and the cardinality of a minimum separating set $S$ is denoted by $|S|=\kappa(G)$.
-If $S$ is a minimum separating set of the graph $G$, then the union components $F$ of $G-S$ with $G-S-F\neq \emptyset$ is called a fragment $F$ to $S$, and the complementary fragment $G-(S\cup V(F))$ is denoted by $\bar{F}$.
-If a fragment of $G$ does not contain any other fragments of $G$, then it is called an end of $G$.
-Clearly, every graph contains an end except for the complete graphs.
-For a fragment $F$ of $G$ to $S$, it definitely follows $S=N_{G}(F)$.
-For $S\subseteq G$, denote the complete graph induced by $S$ by $K(S)$ and the graph $G[S]:=G\cup K(S)$.
+In this paper, all the graphs are finite, undirected and simple.
+For graph-theoretical terminology and notations not defined here, we follow \cite{BM}.
+Let $G=(V(G),E(G))$ be a graph.
+For any vertex $x\in V(G)$, we denote by $N_{G}(x)$ the set of neighbors of $x$ in $G$.
+We denote by $P_n$ the path of order $n$.
+A graph $G$ is said to be \emph{$k$-connected} if the removal of fewer than $k$ vertices from $G$ neither disconnects it nor reduces it to the trivial graph consisting of a single vertex.
+The maximum value of $k$ for which a graph $G$ is $k$-connected is called its \emph{connectivity} and is denoted by $\kappa(G)$.
+A $k$-connected graph is \emph{critically $k$-connected}, if deleting any vertex, the connectivity becomes less than $k$.
+The \emph{minimum degree} of $G$ is denoted by $\delta(G)$.
+A \emph{separating set} of a connected graph $G$ is a subset $S$ of the vertex set $V(G)$ such that $G-S$ has more than one connected component.
+And a \emph{minimum separating set} is a separating set with smallest size in a given connected graph $G$, and the size of a minimum separating set is $\kappa(G)$.
+For a minimum separating set $S$ of a graph $G$, a union of connected components $F$ of $G-S$, with $F\ne G-S$, is a \emph{fragment} $F$ to $S$, and the \emph{complementary fragment} $G-(S\cup V(F))$ is denoted by $\bar{F}$.
+If a fragment of $G$ does not contain any other fragments of $G$ to certain minimum separating sets, then it is an \emph{end} of $G$.
+Clearly, every graph contains an end except for complete graphs.

+In 1972, Chartrand, Kaigars and Lick \cite{CKL} proved that \emph{every critically $k$-connected graph contains a vertex of degree less than $\lfloor\frac{3k}{2}\rfloor$.}